Darxo/Hardened/README.md

 - **Cheap Trick** and **Retribution** now work with delayed skill executions (like Lunge or Aimed Shot)
 - **Vigorous Assault** now counts tiles moved more accurately
 - **Knock Back** now staggers targets when the user has **Line Breaker** perk
+- The perks **Strengh in Numbers** and **Dynamic Duo** now instantly update the actors stats, if another actor moves adjacent to or away from them

 ## For Modders